 Service/ system concept

 The architecture is based on a set of interactive superordinate blocks.
 Relevant data can be blended into an already existing dataset, or a dynamic source is added to actively import certain information into a dataset.
-Specific algorithms will be developed and used to automatically enrich data sources, to identify graphical elements such as streets or buildings or to enrich uploaded data with automated analysis of important infrastructures.
+Specific algorithms are developed and used to automatically enrich data sources, to identify graphical elements such as streets or buildings or to enrich uploaded data with automated analysis of important infrastructures.

 Space Added Value

-GNSS systems will also be used to obtain exact position determinations in the field.
+Satellite navigation systems will also be used to obtain exact position determinations in the field.
 Besides Galileo and GPS signals, the mobile end user device can also receive GLONASS and BeiDou.

 The developments started in January 2022.
 The project is supported by a worldwide acting search and rescue organization which supports the developments in consulting, testing and service implementation activities.
-Focus of the first quarter is to setup the cloud infrastructure.
-Main focus following will be the development of the specific analytical tools as well the mobile apps including the AR module.
-The release and testing of the pilot is scheduled for November 2022.